dodecahedral-champion/WorldSalt/planning/workflow/tasks.md

 ## Completion
 When a task is completed, its file is deleted.
 Ideally this should be in the same commit that completes the task, and should be done before the `task/*` branch is merged back into `unstable`.

+All tests must pass before a task is considered complete.

 ## Reopening
 Do not reuse task numbers, even if we need to "reopen" a task that was completed wrongly.
 In this case we just create a new task with a new number, and reference the old task in its description.